In the Valley of the Sun

 by Andy Davidson

-A 2017 Bram Stoker Award Best First Novel finalist
+A 2017 Bram Stoker Award Finalist - Superior Achievement in a First Novel

 For readers of Joe Hill, Cormac McCarthy, and classic Anne Rice, a chilling tale of suspense and horror set deep in the Texas desert.